RobStand/agent-academy/docs/commander/07-extend-with-azure-ai/README.md

 1. Verify the knowledge source appears in your list.

+1. TODO: Show the knowledge source working in the agent.

-## 🧪 Lab 7.2: Deploy a model in Azure AI Foundry
+## 🧪 Lab 7.2: BYOM from Azure AI Foundry to your agent

 In this lab, you'll put BYOM into practice by deploying a fine-tuned model that you will use in your agent.